 El Al, Krav Maga, and Terrorism

-Its pilots are combat veterans, its staff are military veterans, its attitude is totally Israel; there is no airline in the world like it.
-El Al is Unique.
+El Al's pilots are combat veterans, its staff are military veterans, its attitude is totally Israel; there is no airline in the world like it.
+El Al is unique.

 El Al taking off, safe and secure.

-Recently I turned down a trip.
+Recently I turned down a a trip (seminar).
 I admit it was a tempting offer; an "all expense paid trip to Nepal".
 All I had to do was say "Yes".

-My hosts suggested a cheaper and more direct flight with Air Kuwait.
+My hosts suggested a less expensive and more direct flight with Air Kuwait.
 I wrote them back: "Are you kidding me?
-Do you realize you are writing to a Jewish man living in Israel!
+Do you realize that you are writing to a Jewish man living in Israel!
 A Krav Maga instructor!
-Do you not realize that we are at war with most of the Arab world and that Israeli Jews are open targets for them world wide?"
+Do you not realize that we are in a state of war with most of the Arab world and that Israeli Jews are open targets for them world war?"

 The deal with Nepal fell through.
 I did not go.
 Such is life.

 As a Krav Maga instructor I am always observing the behavior at airports.
 In Israel I am constantly amazed at what they pick up on; the tiniest hint of "irregular" behavior and you are noticed by security.
 In other countries I could sneak in a baby elephant and no one would notice.

 El Al in the early days, serving Israel with pride and loyalty.
 I am proud to support my national airline.